staabm/staabm.github.io/_posts/2024-06-28-readable-phpstan-end-to-end-tests-with-bashunit.md

 ### Support my open source work

-In case this article was useful, or you want to honor the effort I put into one of the hundreds of pull-requests to PHPStan, please [considering sponsoring my open-source efforts](https://github.com/sponsors/staabm).
+In case this article was useful, or you want to honor the effort I put into one of the hundreds of pull-requests to PHPStan, please [considering sponsoring my open-source efforts 💕](https://github.com/sponsors/staabm).